xjmusic/xjmusic/README.md

 # Amazon S3

-The `reset_database.sql` is generated from data in the production environment, and refers to audio files located in the production S3 bucket, xj-prod-audio.
+The `/.mysql/dump/*` files are generated from data in the production environment, and refer to audio files located in the dev S3 bucket (synced from the production S3 bucket), xj-dev-audio.

 Therefore, it is helpful to be able to sync the audio files from production into the dev environment.